 AMY GOODMAN: And tell us what the format is.
 Is this an outright debate?
 Are there going to be people — you say “we” — in addition to you who are asking those questions?

 TAVIS SMILEY: Yes.
 Good question, Amy.
-There are three other persons of color asking questions for ninety minutes in twelve questions.
+There are three other persons of color asking questions for 90 minutes in 12 questions.
 I obviously could have done it by myself, given what I do every day, but I wanted, again, to showcase, to spotlight other journalists of color and give them an opportunity in prime time in this historic conversation to express themselves and ask questions, as well.
 So I’ll be joined by DeWayne Wickham of USA Today, Michel Martin of NPR, and Ruben Navarrette, a Hispanic brother who writes a syndicated column, so black and brown asking questions tonight.
 There will be three other journalists of color that I’ll select, that we will select, for the Republican forum, September 27th.

-But the forum is essentially this — and, by the way, we’re calling it, to your question, a "forum" and not a debate, because I really don’t think with eight people you can really get the kind of vigorous debate that we really want to see.
-We’ll get there, but it’s important to get these people on record now, just in case any one of them breaks through as president or breaks through as the vice presidential pick.
+But the forum is essentially this — and, by the way, we’re calling it, to your question, a “forum” and not a debate, because I really don’t think with eight people you can really get the kind of vigorous debate that we really want to see.
+We’ll get there, but it’s important to get these people on record now, just in case any one of them breaks through as president or breaks through as the vice-presidential pick.
 Let’s get them on the record now.
 It’s important to do that, even though you can’t get a real debate.
 That said, everybody gets to answer every question, and everybody has one minute to answer every question.

 AMY GOODMAN: Also, the issue of war, Tavis, certainly Iraq, the issue of war, has been raised.
-But in terms of, when you look at over the years who, what population, has been most opposed to this war in Iraq before the invasion, you’re talking the African American population.
-And I don’t know if there is a direct correlation between the fact that what we usually see on television: the pundits are usually white; you’ve had an overall pro-war bias in the media leading up to the invasion, not to mention after.
+But in terms of, when you look at over the years who, what population, has been most opposed to this war in Iraq before the invasion, you’re talking the African-American population.
+And I don’t know if there is a direct correlation between the fact that what we usually see on television: The pundits are usually white; you’ve had an overall pro-war bias in the media leading up to the invasion, not to mention after.
 Do you think there’s a correlation between the tenor of what we see on television, and yet, and those who have been excluded from the discussion?

 TAVIS SMILEY: I absolutely do.
 The point I’m making, Amy, is it’s not even so much the color of the person who’s asking the question.
 It’s the sensitivity, the sensibility, the research, the background, how they frame the question, how they treat the question.
 And so, your question — again, we’ve talked about Iraq 'til we're blue in the face.
 It’s a legitimate issue.
 It ought to be talked about.
 People of color have thoughts about this war, as well.
 To your point, we have been — certainly black folk — the most vocal and vehement group in the country, out early, opposed to this war.
 And yet, we are very patriotic.
-Disproportionately, more of us serve in the Armed Forces than anybody else.
+Disproportionately, more of us serve in the armed forces than anybody else.
 So those two things are not mutually exclusive.

 That said, that’s the kind of treatment that a question can be given that would elicit a different kind of response.
-So I’m certain that while we’re not going to dwell on Iraq, by any means — trust me, we’ve only got, you know, ninety minutes — I’m sure that there will be a question about Iraq that comes up, and it will be asked by one of these journalists with the kind of treatment that you’ve just offered.
+So I’m certain that while we’re not going to dwell on Iraq, by any means — trust me, we’ve only got, you know, 90 minutes — I’m sure that there will be a question about Iraq that comes up, and it will be asked by one of these journalists with the kind of treatment that you’ve just offered.